centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

     In a Gateway configuration, the Gateway Client delegates the configuration of its main token to the Gateway Server (since only the latter communicates with our platform).
     As a consequence, the `token` line needs to be commented with the yaml comment operator “#”.
-    If you have defined an authentication token (`auth_token`) on the gateway server, you need to add it to the configuration of the gateway client too.
+    If you have defined an authentication token (`auth_token`) on the gateway server, you need to add it to the configuration of the gateway client also.

     ```yaml
     output: